-To create a user shading set file and to upload it to the camera, you must take the steps listed below.
+To create a "usershading" file and enable it, you must take the steps listed below.
 We strongly recommend that you read through all of the steps and read all of the other information in this section before you attempt to do shading correction.

-The steps below are intended to give you the basic knowledge needed to create a shading set and to upload it to the camera.
-A code sample that includes the complete details of how to create a shading set file, how to upload the file to your camera, and how to enable and configure shading correction on a runner camera is included with the Basler pylon SDK.
+The steps below are intended to give you the basic knowledge needed to create a "usershading" file and to activate it.
+A code sample that includes the complete details of how to create a usershading file and how to enable shading correction on a camera is included with the Basler pylon SDK.